These frequently asked questions relate to our funding for networks that support outreach activity to all state-funded secondary schools and colleges.

 13. We are looking to form a network with a national focus.
 What information should we provide?

 We will be happy to consider institutions that are looking to form a network with a national focus.
-In these cases we will require additional information in order to make an informed decision about funding.
+In these cases we will require additional information to make an informed decision about funding.
 To this end we have developed a more detailed form, available below.
 These networks should ensure that this paperwork is submitted to us by the same deadline of 30 October 2014.

 Response form for networks with a national focus